karansingh2296/slack/README.md

 Project Name : Slack Project

 This project is to create, join, rename, list and archive a Slack API channel, which is achieved by user using the Slack API methods.
+The project uses Get & Post HTTP request and responses.
+The project utilizes modular code which can be used inside different methods.

 Getting Started